When Black Hair Violates The Dress Code

 Colleen Cook wants people to know that they're fighting not just for their daughters, but for the other black girls in the school who have felt victimized.

-Mystic Valley has put out a statement in defense of their dress code policy, stating that the restrictions on hair extensions exist so that the school can promote equity.
+Mystic Valley has put out a statement in defense of its dress code policy, stating that the restrictions on hair extensions exist so that the school can promote equity.
 Hair extensions — it reads — can be expensive.

 The Cooks believe this experience has helped them realize the world their daughters have to face.